-101 Unless a rule or statute specifically states

-- 103 accompanied by an affidavit.
-The court must - 104 strike an unsigned paper unless the omission is - 105 promptly corrected after being called to the - 106 attorney's or person's attention. - 107(5) Acceptance by the Clerk.
-The clerk must not108refuse to file a paper solely because it is not in109the form prescribed by these rules or by a local - 110 rule or practice.

-- 111 (c) Service and Filing by Nonparties.
-A nonparty may - 112 serve and file a paper only if doing so is required or - 113 permitted by law.
-A nonparty must serve every party - 114 as required by Rule 49(a), but may use the court's - 115 electronic-filing system only if allowed by court order - 116 or local rule.
+101 Unless a rule or statute specifically states 102 otherwise, a pleading need not be verified or 103 accompanied by an affidavit.
+The court must 104 strike an unsigned paper unless the omission is 105 promptly corrected after being called to the 106 attorney's or person's attention.
+107 (5) Acceptance by the Clerk.
+The clerk must not 108 refuse to file a paper solely because it is not in 109 the form prescribed by these rules or by a local 110 rule or practice.
+111 (c) Service and Filing by Nonparties.
+A nonparty may 112 serve and file a paper only if doing so is required or 113 permitted by law.
+A nonparty must serve every party 114 as required by Rule 49(a), but may use the court's 115 electronic-filing system only if allowed by court order 116 or local rule.